rkruk/R.A.T.-Cyborg-Mouse-on-Linux/README.md

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/5.jpg)

 I'm not sure about that part - is it true or not.
 This is small change and only one driver more inside the kernel.
-I know that this is Logitek driver (not MadCatz), but I've read that it works in some cases somehow (-_-): <br>
+I know that this is Logitec driver (not MadCatz!) - I've read that in some cases it works somehow (-_-) (well it won't brake anything): <br>

 ![alt tag](https://raw.githubusercontent.com/rkruk/cyborg-mouse/master/images/6.jpg)

-After that exit Kernel Menu.
+After that - exit Kernel Menu.

 Now we are ready to start the build.
 You can speed up the compilation process by enabling parallel make with the -j flag.
 The recommended use is ‘processor cores + 1′, e.g. 5 if you have a quad core processor: